Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: RELATED WORK

 \subsection{Reference-free Evaluators}

 Reference-free evaluation refers to methods of judging the quality of generated text according to the degree of correlation between dialogue history and generated candidates in multiple aspects.
-Reference-free evaluation is usually done by humans before LLMs~\cite{zhang2018context,zhou2020kdconv,bao2020plato,liu2022mulzdg}.
+Existing works usually trained specific models as reference-free evaluators before LLMs. ~\citet{mehri2020usr} proposes an unsupervised reference-free metric by training models on downstream tasks to evaluate open-ended examples. ~\citet{pang2020towards} uses data augmentation methods to train a more robust evaluators. ~\citet{yeh2021comprehensive} shows that metrics that rely on a specific data set lack the ability to generalize. ~\citet{dziri2022faithdial} create FAITHDIAL datasets based on the Wizard of Wikipedia to reduce factual errors in the training corpus. ~\citet{khalid2022explaining} proposes an adversarial test-suite to evaluate the bias of metrics based on trained models.
+However, reference-free evaluation by humans is still a must in almost all dialogue generation tasks~\cite{zhang2018context,zhou2020kdconv,bao2020plato,liu2022mulzdg}.
 Human evaluation is expensive and only evaluates a small number of examples that are selected.
-Reference-free evaluation based on LLMs can fundamentally solve this problem.
-These reference-free evaluators~\cite{liu2023gpteval,fu2023gptscore,wang2023chatgpt} based on LLMs can not fully identify responses inconsistent with the dialogue history.
-Besides,~\citet{liu2023gpteval} proposes the probability of each score calculated by the ChatGPT or GPT-4~\cite{OpenAI2023GPT4TR} as the weight for the corresponding score to improve the alignment with human judgment.
+Reference-free evaluators based on LLMs offer hope for solving this problem.

+~\citet{wang2023chatgpt} believes that ChatGPT achieves competitive correlation with golden human judgments through preliminary meta-evaluation. ~\citet{liu2023gpteval} proposes the probability of each score calculated by the ChatGPT or GPT-4~\cite{OpenAI2023GPT4TR} as the weight for the corresponding score to improve the alignment with human judgment.
 GPTScore~\cite{fu2023gptscore} takes the sum of the logarithms of the decoding probabilities of the evaluated text as the final score.
-These evaluators based on LLMs seem to achieve better agreement with humans.
-However, these studies are incomprehensive for evaluation reference-free evaluators.
-Therefore, we construct two adversarial meta-evaluation dialogue datasets to better evaluate the reliability of evaluators.
+According to existing experimental conclusions, evaluators based on LLMs have a tendency to replace human evaluaiton.
+However, these studies lack evaluation on closed-ended examples as well as stability of evaluators testing.
+Therefore, we construct two adversarial meta-evaluation dialogue datasets to test the reliability of evaluators on closed-ended and adversarial examples.
+Different from the traditional works~\citep{honovich2021q2,dziri2022evaluating,khalid2022explaining} of evaluation reference-based and model-based metrics, we pay more attention to the reliability of reference-free evaluators based on LLMs.